 Built during the 1300s in a khmer styled architecture, this temple is located at the western area of Ayutthaya is really good for sunrise photo ops since the ruins are really well kept and structures are still intact.
 We went here early morning to catch the sunrise but unfortunately our legs gave up since you have to cross the bridge above the chao phraya river.
 If you can’t go by bike, one can hire a tuktuk or by boat.

 If you have been touring Bangkok and have been to the reclining Buddha, this place is the granddaddy of that temple.
 Wat lokayasutharam is a temple that has one of the biggest reclining buddhas in Thailand which is cast in stone with a whopping 37 meter long and 8 meter high!
 Wat lokayasutharam is a really big area where you can see several ruins along the road that is good for photo opportunity minus the crowd.
+Fun Fact, if you happen to be a video game enthusiast, this is where Sagat of Street Fighter fights!

 Wat Phra Sri Sanphet